Tim Key: Stage

 In 2023, Key toured his sell-out show Mulberry around the UK and Ireland, as well as a run at the SoHo Playhouse in New York City.
 The theme of the show was Key's experience of the COVID-19 lockdowns in Britain.

 Radio

 Key has regularly been heard on BBC Radio 4 since 2006, when the station commissioned All Bar Luke, a series based on his earlier stage show Luke & Stella.
 It aired from 2006 to 2008, with a Christmas special in 2009.
 Key's prior radio projects included Cowards and Mark Watson Makes the World Substantially Better.

-In 2010, Key was heard as Duncan in the radio sitcom Party, created by Tom Basden and based on the stage show of the same name.
+In 2010, Key played Duncan in the radio sitcom Party, created by Tom Basden and based on the stage show of the same name.
 In 2012, he reunited with Basden for Tim Key's Late Night Poetry Programme, a series that features Key reading poetry and Basden providing musical accompaniment, intercut with dialogue between the two.
 Six series of the show have been broadcast as of 2024.